 All together, getting links from high authority sites is very similar to the outreach you’ll be doing with similar sites – so why not dedicate a large portion to getting links from established educational and government sites.

 When I mentioned Domain Authority (from Moz) or Domain Rating (from Ahref’s), they are both similar.
-They’re just metrics created, by these companies, that helps us determine how powerful one link would be from a specific site.
+They’re just metrics created, by these companies, that help us determine how powerful one link would be from a specific site.

 On a side note, you can’t compare DA to DR as they are different proprietary scores.
 It’s like comparing apples to oranges.